Sindhi-NLP/sindhinlp/README.md

 ## Contributing

 We welcome contributions to this project!
-To contribute, please follow the steps mentioned in [CONTRIBUTING](CONTRIBUTING)
+To contribute, please follow the steps mentioned in [CONTRIBUTING.md](CONTRIBUTING)

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.md](LICENSE) file for details.